 (iii) The student collects three exhibits to be included in a Summa Cum Laude portfolio, representing three disciplines.
 These exhibits might be papers, projects, lab reports, or other documents illustrating the student’s academic achievement at UST.
 The exhibits should represent three distinct disciplines.
 The student also writes a five-page reflective essay that introduces the contents of the portfolio.
 The essay should explain the contexts in which the exhibits were produced, and why the student believes these materials provide a good picture of his or her academic achievements at UST.
 In addition, the essay should draw connections among the three exhibits, showing how they work together to illustrate intellectual depth, breadth, or growth.
 The student uploads these materials onto Blackboard in an electronic portfolio.
 Committee members will have access to these materials at least two weeks before the Summa Cum Laude examination.
 The three exhibits together with the essay will be the focus of the examination

-Further details concerning the examination will be sent to eligible students and the chairs of their departments by the Office of the Associate Vice President for Undergraduate Studies.
+Further details concerning the examination will be sent to eligible students and the chairs of their departments by the Office of the Associate Vice Provost for Undergraduate Studies.

-If a student who is eligible for graduation summa cum laude chooses not to take the Honors Oral Examination, the student will be graduated magna cum laude.
+If a student who is eligible to graduate summa cum laude chooses not to take the Honors Oral Examination, the student will receive the magna cum laude designation.